fancyboy96/news-aggregator/ISSUES.md

 ## 10. Source Type Filtering
 **Problem:** Users may want to distinguish between major publishers (CNN, BBC) and independent blogs or press releases.
 **Solution:** Add a "Source Type" filter.
 NewsData supports "AI Tags", Marketaux supports "Entity Types".
 Could be normalized across providers.

+# Backend / Admin Features

+## 11. Automated API Quota Alerting
+**Problem:** If the app becomes popular, we might hit API rate limits unexpectedly, breaking the app for users.
+**Solution:** Implement a backend service (e.g., a scheduled cron job or a check on every Nth request) that monitors API usage headers.
+If credits drop below a threshold (e.g., 10%), send an email or Slack alert to the admin.